JohnPiatras/JohnsGitGuide/3 - Status and staging.md

 git diff master^ staging_test.txt
 ```

 This will show the same changes we saw in the `git diff` screenshot above.
-Added addtional `^` just after `master` compares the current commit to commits further in the past.
+Adding addtional `^` just after `master` compares the current commit to commits further in the past.

 [Next](4%20-%20Revert.md)